brianoflondon/hive-nectar/docs/configuration.rst

 ---------------

 The default account name is used in some functions, when no account name is given.
-It is also used in  `nectar-cli` for all account related functions.
+It is also used in  `hive-nectar` for all account related functions.

 .. code-block:: python